Roger Stone keeps appearing in Capitol breach investigation court filings

 Stone in online columns accused news organizations of engaging in “more ‘Russian-collusion hoax-style’ smears.”
 He wrote that if credible information were to emerge revealing a conspiracy, everyone involved should be prosecuted.

-Stone has complained that his finances were devastated by legal costs related to his trial in which he was convicted of lying and witness tampering in a years-long probe into Russia’s interference in the 2016 U.S. election.
+Stone has complained that his finances were devastated by legal costs related to his trial, in which he was convicted of lying and witness-tampering in the years-long probe of Russia’s interference in the 2016 U.S. election.
 Trump pardoned Stone on Dec.
 23.

-Stone said he was forced to move from a comfortable rented waterfront home to a less spacious apartment on Fort Lauderdale.
-Book sales have long provided a key source of income for Stone, a prolific author who has published conspiracy theory books about the JFK assassination and the Clinton family.
+Stone said he was forced to move from a comfortable rented waterfront home to a less spacious apartment in Fort Lauderdale.
+Book sales have long provided a key source of income for Stone, a prolific author who has published book with unproved claims about the John F. Kennedy assassination and the Clinton family.